Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 Q: Can Figma replace Canva for marketing teams?

 Technically it can do a lot of the same things, but it won't feel natural for most marketers.
 Figma's learning curve is steeper and it's optimized for precision UI work, not quick template-based marketing asset creation.
-Most marketing teams are genuinely better served by Canva for daily design work and Figma for design system work — they're complementary more than they're competing.
+Most marketing teams are genuinely better served by Canva for daily work and Figma for design system work — they're complementary more than competing.

 Q: What's the cheapest way to get professional-looking marketing graphics?